Reflexive dg categories in algebra and topology: Introduction

 \subsection{Methodology}

 \ The key technical insight of this paper can be summed up by the following slogan:

-If $A$ is a dg algebra and $M$ an $A$-module, we put $A^{!!}_M\coloneqq \R\mathrm{End}_{\R\mathrm{End}_A(M)}(M)$ and regard $A^{!!}_M$ as a derived completion of $A$ along $M$.
+If $A$ is a dg algebra and $M$ a {right $A$-module, we put $A^{!!}_M\coloneqq \R\mathrm{End}_{\R\mathrm{End}_A(M)^\op}(M)^\op$} and regard $A^{!!}_M$ as a derived completion of $A$ along $M$.
 Indeed, in algebro-geometric settings this often recovers the adic completion of $A$ at an ideal \cite{DGI}.
 To make the above slogan precise, we prove the following `two-out-of-three' theorem: \begin{Introthm}[\Cref{lem: two out of three}] Let $A$ be a dg algebra and $M$ a thick generator for $\pvd(A)$.
-If any two of the following hold then so does the third: \begin{enumerate} \item $A$ is reflexive. \item $M$ is a thick generator for $\pvd(\R\mathrm{End}_A(M))$. \item The derived completion map $A \to A^{!!}_M$ is a quasi-isomorphism. \end{enumerate} \end{Introthm} It is hence important for us to identify thick generators for $\pvd(A)$; indeed, \Cref{lemmafdsplit} is the key input to the proof of \Cref{Intro Theorem: affine schemes}.
+If any two of the following hold then so does the third: \begin{enumerate} \item $A$ is reflexive. \item $M$ is a thick generator for {$\pvd(\R\mathrm{End}_A(M)^\op)$}. \item The derived completion map $A \to A^{!!}_M$ is a quasi-isomorphism. \end{enumerate} \end{Introthm} It is hence important for us to identify thick generators for $\pvd(A)$.
 For connective dg algebras one can do this using the standard t-structure, and for coconnective dg algebras with semisimple $H^0$ one can do this using the co-t-structures of \cite{nicolaskeller}.
 This allows us to prove the following precursor to \Cref{Intro thm: connective coconnective}: \begin{Introthm}[\Cref{lem: coconnective semisimple H^0 = reflexive} and \Cref{connectiveDC}] Let $A$ be a dg algebra with $H^0(A)$ finite dimensional.
 Suppose that either of the following conditions hold: \begin{itemize} \item $A$ is connective. \item $A$ is coconnective and $H^0(A)$ is semisimple. \end{itemize} Then $A$ is reflexive if and only if it is derived complete at $H^0(A)/\rad H^0(A)$. \end{Introthm} Now we have dealt with the existence of good generators, we need a method to check when an algebra is derived complete.
 To do this we pass through the well-known relationship between derived completion and Koszul duality.
-Indeed, \Cref{Intro thm: connective coconnective} above follows by combining \Cref{Intro thm: preCC} with derived completion results of the kind established in \cite{MBDDP} using Koszul duality.
-This approach to reflexivity via Koszul duality already has an antecedent in \cite{LekiliUeda}.
+Indeed, \Cref{Intro thm: connective coconnective} above follows by combining \Cref{Intro thm: preCC} with some derived completion results of Fushimi \cite{Fus24} which in the augmented setting were established in \cite{MBDDP} using Koszul duality.
+This approach to reflexivity already has an antecedent in \cite{LekiliUeda}.
 We also develop a notion of reflexivity for dg coalgebras, and show that a dg coalgebra $C$ is reflexive precisely when its Koszul dual dg algebra $\Omega C$ is (\Cref{mrefcog}).
 The interaction between reflexivity of $C$ and reflexivity of its linear dual $C^*$ is subtle, but their interaction is key to our proof of \Cref{Intro thm: reflexivity chains cochains} via the Koszul duality between the dg algebra of chains on loops and the dg coalgebra of chains \cite{rzcubes}.
 Koszul duality is moreover crucial to the proof of \Cref{intro thm: ginzburgs}, as one needs to identify Ginzburg dg algebras as Koszul duals of certain cyclic $A_\infty$-algebras, as in \cite{segal, kellercyc}.